Kotlin/kotlin-koans-edu/Builders/Builders how it works/task.md

 **from the previous question is:**

-a. block inside built-in syntax construction `td`
+a. a block inside built-in syntax construction `td`

-b. function literal (or "lambda")
+b. a function literal (or "lambda")

 c. something mysterious